ARMmbed/lora-docs/docs/iotx.md

 1. From the terminal, run `node iotx.js`.

-And done!
-We now have a fully functioning LoRa network with a device, a gateway and an application!
+You now have a fully functioning LoRa network with a device, a gateway and an application.

 <span class="images">![Output from IoT-X over MQTT](assets/stream14.png)<span>Output from IoT-X over MQTT</span></span>

 ## Conclusion

-LoRa is a great technology with a lot of potential, especially because anyone can set up a network and get started building long range IoT devices with a relatively small investment.
-I hope that this guide will help you get started, and would love to see what you build with LoRa and ARM mbed!
+LoRa is a great technology with a lot of potential, especially because anyone can set up a network and start building long-range IoT devices with a relatively small investment.
+We hope this guide helped you get started, and we would love to see what you build with LoRa and ARM mbed!